Skip to main content

 More Eyes, Same Blind Spots

 Traditional QA tries to solve this with more humans.
 Code reviews.
 QA teams.
 Beta testers.
 Each layer adds perspective, but also adds time and cost.
 And even then, the people testing often become familiar themselves.
-They learn the app.
-They develop their own happy paths.

 Automated tests help with regression but only catch what someone thought to test.
 They're a checklist, not an exploration.
 They verify what should work—they don't discover what doesn't.